BOARD & STAFF

 With Bachelor’s Degrees in Media and Digital Design, Shannon is constantly looking to innovate and loves finding creative solutions to problems.
 New to the team and to the industry, Shannon is always eager to learn and apply herself to her role and give everything a go.

-When not working Shannon likes to spend her time trying out new cafes with friends, reading, and planning her holiday.
+When not working Shannon likes to spend her time outdoors with friends and planning her next adventure holiday.

 Kaitlyn Patten